t3xploit/TriPlayer-Sanitizer/README.md

 # TriPlayer Filename Sanitizer

-Cleans up [TriPlayer](https://github.com/DefenderOfHyrule/TriPlayer) on Nintendo Switch.
+Cleans up filenames for the nx(Nintendo Switch) homebrew music application [TriPlayer](https://github.com/DefenderOfHyrule/TriPlayer).
+Written for macOS/Linux only.
+Should also work with WSL.

 - Converts accented characters to plain ASCII (e.g., `café` → `cafe`)
 - Replaces any remaining non‑alphanumeric characters (except `._ -`) with underscores